‘How many more people have to die?’ Carbon monoxide kills two more in HUD housing

 ‘ARE THEY STILL IN HEAVEN?’

-Instead, Gunn’s 3-year-old bursts into tears every time she hears an ambulance or fire truck, calling out “Gigi!
-Gigi!” — her grandmother’s family nickname.
+Instead, Gunn’s 3-year-old bursts into tears every time she hears an ambulance or firetruck, calling out “Gigi!
+Gigi!” — the family's nickname for her grandmother.
 “Are they still in heaven?” she keeps asking her mother.
 “Can we go visit them?”

 Watching the clip, Gunn was overcome.
 “My mom had on this pretty purple dress,” she recalled.
 “It was the same dress we buried her in.”